 Every year Hillel hosts both Passover Seders at the RPI Student Union.
 If a student is currently on the RPI meal plan with Sodexo, and does not plan on eating in the dining hall during Passover, a waiver must be signed to not enter the dining halls during Passover and be reimbursed by Sodexo for the meals missed.
-If a student does not want to join RPI-Sage Hillel's Passover meal plan, but still wants to have some meals with Hillel, one may pay per meal at the door.
+If a student does not want to join RPI-Sage Hillel's Passover meal plan, but still wants to have some meals with us, one may pay per meal.
 Furthermore, a student may purchase a Passover Survival Kit, which will include things like Matzah, spreads, and snacks, which should help carry anyone over for Breakfast and in between meals provided by the Passover meal plan.
 Full details can be found under the Passover link above.

 Enrolling In The Ultimate Meal Plan

 The following is LAST year's Passover Meal Plan and Menu: